peryclesjr/bookchallenge/README.md

-# Project Alten - Hotel Book Challenge
+# Project - Hotel Book Challenge

 ###  Post-Covid scenario:
 People are now free to travel everywhere but because of the pandemic, a lot of hotels  wentbankrupt.
 Some former famous travel places are left with only one hotel.You’ve been given the responsibility